How to use Mustard Flowers

 • Other uses:

-• Pesto: You can use mustard flowers in pesto recipes, replacing basil.
+• Pesto: You can use mustard flowers and greens in pesto recipes, replacing basil.

-• Hummus: Add mustard flowers to hummus for a spicy kick.
+• Hummus & Dips : Add mustard flowers to hummus or dips for a spicy kick.

 • Dye: The flowers can be used to create natural dyes.

-• Culinary: Some people use the flowers as a substitute for saffron.
+• Culinary: The flower petals can be used as a substitute for saffron.

 • Medicinal: Some believe that mustard can be used in plasters and poultices for aches and congestions.

-• Inhalation: Inhaling mustard vapor over hot water can help clear sinuses.
+• Steam Inhalation: Inhaling mustard vapor over hot water can help clear sinuses.

 Previous